 Next, the expanding process of Seed Keywords gives us an extensive list of keywords on the table.

-Once you finish compiling the keyword list, prioritizing process makes you able to proceed and write content on the keywords that make a difference on Search Engines.
+Once you finish compiling the keyword list, the prioritizing process makes you able to proceed and write content on the keywords that make a difference in Search Engines.

 As of now, the Keyword Research Process defined above helped us create a list of keywords that have a fair chance of getting ranked on the Search Engines.